BoxUpp/Puppet-Modules/tomcat/README.md

 ##Overview

-The tomcat module installs the apache-tomcat-7.0.53 with jdk and sets $JAVA_HOME path
+The tomcat module installs and configures apache-tomcat 7 or 8 as required by user.

 ##Module Description

-The tomcat module handles installing, configuring, and running tomcat across a range of operating systems and distributions.
+The tomcat module handles installing, configuring, and running tomcat as service across a range of operating systems and distributions.

 ##Setup